quidphp/project/README.md

 - [storage/sql/test.sql.zip](storage/sql/test.sql.zip) | Sql database required for the QuidPHP testsuite (can be deleted)

 ## Test suite
-The QuidPHP test suite contains about 14000 assertions which can thoroughly test a setup.
+**QuidPHP/Project** test suite contains about 14000 assertions which can thoroughly test your setup.
 In order to run the test suite, follow the Installation steps and then do the following:
 1. Import [storage/sql/test.sql.zip](storage/sql/test.sql.zip) within a new Mysql/MariaDB database.
 2. Update the scheme hosts and database parameters within the [env.php](env.php) file.
 Note that will now be booting assert, not app.
 3. From your web browser, enter the URL to the [public/testsuite.php](public/testsuite.php) entry file.